giladbeer/node-spider/docs/under-the-hood.md

 {
   uniqueId: string;
   url: string; // the URL of the page from which the record was scraped (in other words, the page where the content was found)
-  content: string; // the
+  content: string; // the record's content field - typically used for a search result's description
-  title: string;
+  title: string; // the record's title field
-  hierarchy: Hierarchy;
+  hierarchy: Hierarchy; // the hierarchy field - see below for more details
-  metadata: Metadata;
+  metadata: Metadata; // metadata field - for any additional custom data from the scraper
-  weight: {
+  weight: { // for ranking
     level: number;
     pageRank: number;
   }